BeiningBogen/iOS-Kristiania/Lesson05/README.md

 * Each row consists of a UITableViewCell
 * Comes with some pre-defined designs (can make custom designs too)
-* Can respond to clicking on a cell
+* Can respond to tapping on a cell
 * Has implemented editing capabilities:
  * Add
  * Remove
- * Reorganise
+ * Reorganize

 ---